GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/automatically-adding-a-mandatory-block-to-all-new-posts/en.md

 This GraphQL query checks if the mandatory block `wp:comments` has already been added to the post.
 If missing, it is added at the bottom of the content.

+Save this content as a Persisted Query, with slug `insert-mandatory-comments-block-if-missing`:

 ```graphql
 query CheckIfCommentsBlockExists($postId: ID!) {
   posts(